 Success and tragedy in India

 Whilst many of us are rediscovering Geddes in the West, his reputation has never dimmed in India.
 Between 1915 and 1919 he wrote a series of “exhaustive town planning reports” for at least eighteen Indian cities.
 From 1919-1925 he was Professor of Civics and Sociology at Bombay University.
 He made three trips to the subcontinent, with Alasdair (1914-15) with Anna (1915-17) and with Arthur (1919-23).

-Tragically, Anna fell ill and died in India.
+Tragically, Anna contracted typhoid fever in 1917.
 Making the situation worse for Geddes was the news that Alasdair had been killed in action on the Western Front.
-He spared Anna the news, reading Alasdair’s letters to her as she was dying, for they continued to arrive weeks after he was killed.
+He spared Anna the news, continuing to read Alasdair’s letters to her as she was dying.

 Revered in India

 Geddes is remembered with such reverence in India because his designs considered local context and tradition alongside being aware development needs.

 American Urban theorist Lewis Mumford, who Geddes met in 1923, wrote: “Few observers have shown more sympathy…with the religious and social practices of the Hindus...”
 Geddes believed that Eastern philosophy more readily conceived of “life as a whole” therefore “civic beauty in India has existed at all levels, from humble homes and simple shrines to palaces magnificent and temples sublime.”